silmerusse/fudge_pathfinding/README.md

 Run "cmake" to generate makefiles and "make" to build the source code.

 A simple GUI app is also included under "gui" directory to demostrate agent pathfinding.
-To build the app, please make sure "SDL" and "JsonCpp" packages are installed.
+To build the app, please make sure "SDL" package is installed.

 Tests require "GoogleTest" package.